German Jewish military personnel of World War II: Latter years of World War II

 As the war progressed, growing personnel shortages "allow[ed] some Mischlinge to occupy positions befitting their expertise".
 Conversely, however, measures targeting personnel of Jewish descent escalated as the war continued.
-In 1943, in the wake of the German defeat in the Battle of Stalingrad, the OKH began developing proposals for "military use of Jewish Mischlinge until then excluded from military service and of citizens related by marriage to Jews".
+Despite its role in expelling people of Jewish descent from the military, in summer 1943 the KdF complained that "Mischlinge" were "escaping" military service.
+That year, in the wake of the German defeat in the Battle of Stalingrad, the OKH began developing proposals for "military use of Jewish Mischlinge until then excluded from military service and of citizens related by marriage to Jews".
 The KdF responded that this utilisation should be restricted to "Mischlinge" serving in construction labour battalions deployed in "especially unhealthy swamps".
 In June 1943, Hitler instructed Joseph Goebbels to prepare proposals for forced labour by "Mischlinge".
 In July 1943, it was proposed that the "Mischlinge" in question would be inducted into the Wehrmacht and utilised as labour battalions for clearing bomb damage.
 In August 1943, the proposals were blocked by Wilhelm Keitel, the head of the OKH, who felt that Goebbels had bypassed him.

 By 1944, knowledge of the Holocaust amongst Jews was widespread.
 As Germany's fortunes in the war continued to decline and the treatment of "Mischlinge" became more severe, "some Jews began to flee their battalions".
 Some "Mischlinge" continued to serve in the Wehrmacht while members of their families were being deported, while some participated in the Holocaust.
 In 1944, Hitler signed declarations for 77 high-ranking Wehrmacht officers who were "of mixed Jewish race or married to a Jew", asserting that they were of German blood.
 The 77 officers were discharged from the Wehrmacht later that year following the 20 July plot.
 In November 1944, the OKH ordered that any "half-Jews" still in the Wehrmacht were to be expelled and arrangements made for their arrest by the Gestapo.

 In January 1945, the Orthodox yeshiva student Simon Gossel, who had spent two years in Auschwitz concentration camp, was transported by boxcar back to Germany.
 During the journey, the train was stopped and the guards, seeking "every man they could for the war effort", instructed "German" prisoners to get out.
 Despite being circumcised and having an Auschwitz tattoo, Gossel was able to masquerade as an "ethnic German", and went on to serve in the Wehrmacht, enabling him to survive the remainder of the war.